-At 65 degrees north latitude, Fairbanks is renowned for the aurora borealis, the midnight sun and sunsets and sunrises that last forever.
-Basecamp to Denali National Park, the Interior and the Arctic – Fairbanks is the Golden Heart of Alaska.
+At 65 degrees north latitude, Fairbanks is renowned for the northern lights, also known as the aurora borealis, the midnight sun, and sunsets and sunrises that last forever.
+Basecamp to Denali National Park & Preserve, the Interior and the Arctic – Fairbanks is the Golden Heart of Alaska.
 Home to just over 100,000 hearty souls, the Fairbanks region is the second-largest population center in Alaska.

 Locals embrace the natural world and have created a vibrant river city in the far north.
-Where else can you travel to such a remote locale and still enjoy all the amenities of a charming downtown, a thriving arts community, rich Alaska Native culture, authentic Alaskan activities and attractions and endless opportunities for exploration!
+Where else can you travel to such a remote locale and still enjoy all the amenities of a charming downtown, a thriving arts community, rich Alaska Native culture, authentic Alaska activities and attractions, and endless opportunities for exploration!

 Things to do